 With his team at SSO @ Bukit Panjang, he uncovers why some individuals may be unable to provide for themselves.
 To customise the assistance, he has to consider various factors – such as each family’s needs and challenges – before ensuring they receive comprehensive, convenient and coordinated help.

 For example, in some cases, families rely on sole breadwinners because some members of the family are unable to work, which affects the household income.

 Not all cases are straightforward.
-In some complex cases he has handled, he has come across physical, emotional or psychological abuse of some family members.
-He recalled a case where a man financially controlled his wife.
+He has come across physical, emotional or psychological abuse of some family members in some of his more complex cases.
+He recalled one where a man controlled his wife financially.

 Such cases are not new to Desmond, who was previously a child protection officer.

 In many cases, the team coordinates with other agencies and community partners such as family service centres, town councils and social service agencies to address the clients’ needs in a timely and integrated manner.
 The agencies work together towards a common goal: to help the family get back on their feet eventually.

 Desmond’s day starts at 9am.
 The SAOs take turns to be the duty officer of the day, whose responsibility is to attend to clients who turn up at the office.
 On a regular day, they see up to six clients.